 The change in our city’s climate is gradually increasing the parasite risk to pets in our community.
 Fleas are an age-old itchy and painful nuisance, but the tick risk in Toronto has been increasing every year.
 In addition to black-legged (deer) ticks that transmit Lyme Disease, other worrisome ticks include the Lone Star tick that can transmit the alpha gal (red meat) allergy to humans, and brown dog ticks, which can live indoors and cause home infestations.
 Heartworm is also a rising risk, due to high infection rates among the coyotes living in our parks and ravines, and the increasing numbers of globe-trotting dogs in Toronto.

 Fleas are usually are out in full force after only 3 days of warm weather, but when the winter weather is mild, we see dogs and cats with fleas all year long!
 Did you know that in a typical flea infection, only 5% of the fleas are on your dog or cat?
 The other 95% are in your home!
 Fortunately fleas are easier to prevent than they are to treat.
-Our flea preventives work with nearly flawless efficacy to prevent fleas from infecting your pet and infesting your home, and the best cat flea treatments now protect against ticks as well!
+Our flea preventives work with nearly flawless efficacy to prevent fleas from infecting your pet and infesting your home (and they protect against other parasites at the same time)!